katjam/get-functional-codebar-2022/notes.md

 ## Know your code (Actions, Data, Calculations)
 ### Actions: It matters when these happen and how many times - side effects / impure functions.
 Spend a lot of time on them, move all calculations out.

 ### Data: Static immutable values.
+Data never changes it is there to be interpreted whenever you want to look at it.

-### Calculation: Info in and out - always same result, no matter when they run - pure functions
+### Calculation: Info in and out - always same result, no matter when they run - pure functions.

 ## Higher order, First class
 - First class functions can be assigned to variables, passed as arguments or returned from functions